Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Ambiguity in classification and other related shortcomings

-The data we used is the simple aperture photometry (SAP) processed with the Presearch Data Conditioning (PDC) pipeline \citep{Smith2012,Stumpe2014}.
+The data we used is the SAP processed with the PDC pipeline \citep{Smith2012,Stumpe2014}.
 This pipeline uses co-trending basis vectors to remove systematics such as those resulting from the focus changes, spacecraft pointing jitter, and other stochastic errors, as well as the crowding problems \citep[see e.g.][]{Jenkins2016,Jenkins2020,Kinemuchi2012}.
 Mostly because of scattered light and due to improper aperture definition, there might be additional light variations present in the data (as already pointed out in Sect.~\ref{Sect:Identification}) that is not intrinsic to the star.
-It is not always possible to distinguish between stellar variation and instrumental and reduction artifacts.
+It is not always possible to distinguish between stellar variation and instrumental and reduction artefacts.

-Generally, we expect that the instrumental/reduction artifacts will cause irregular or semi-regular variations with periods longer than 1 day producing groups of low-amplitude peaks with frequencies below 1\,c/d in the FT.
-Typically, artifacts can be confused with stellar activity, rotational modulation due to spots, or GDOR type pulsations.
-From the high risk of instrumental artifacts or misclassification, we conservatively assigned spurious cases with a 'VAR' label although some of the stars could be assigned with a particular variability class.
+Generally, we expect that the instrumental/reduction artefacts will cause irregular or semi-regular variations with periods longer than 1 day producing groups of low-amplitude peaks with frequencies below 1\,c/d in the FT.
+Typically, artefacts can be confused with stellar activity, rotational modulation due to spots, or GDOR type pulsations.
+From the high risk of instrumental artefacts or misclassification, we conservatively assigned spurious cases with a 'VAR' label although some of the stars could be assigned with a particular variability class.
 Actually, stars showing similar light curves and FTs as TIC~334678134 and TIC~417734885 (shown in the top row of Table~\ref{Tab:VarTypes_Puls}) have been often considered as stars showing rotational modulation or stellar activity \citep[e.g.][]{Balona2011rot,Balona2013,Bradley2015}.